THE SMALL PRINT

 Website Cookies and Third Party Apps:

 The providers of third-party apps, tools, widgets and plug-ins on our Sites, such as social media sharing tools, also may use automated means to collect information regarding your interactions with these features.
 This information is collected directly by the providers of the features and is subject to the privacy policies or notices of these providers.
-Subject to applicable law, Adventures in Marketing is not responsible for these providers' information practices.
+Subject to applicable law, Stephen Moore Marketing is not responsible for these providers' information practices.

 We will ask for your consent for some aspects of these activities which are not covered by our legitimate interests, in particular, the collection of data via cookies when you use our websites.